 Rattlesnake Creek Trail is a 12.6 mile lightly trafficked out and back trail located near Brian Head, Utah that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 A 4 mile 3,200 foot decent through the Ashdown Gorge Wilderness Area to arrive at Rattlesnake Creek.
 Just north of the Cedar Breaks National Monument boundary is the trailhead for Rattlesnake Trail.
 A 4 mile (one way)3,200 foot decent through the Ashdown Gorge Wilderness Area to arrive at Rattlesnake Creek.
 When the summer sun pushes daytime temperatures above 100 degrees in the desert parks of Zion National Park and the Grand Canyon; cooler temperatures at 10,000 foot elevation make for a more enjoyable hiking experience.
 Rattlesnake Trail makes it decent along the Cedar Breaks National Monument amphitheater offering short side trails to the rim for a peak at the colorful limestone pillars called Hoodoos.
 Most of the trail consists of an alpine ecosystem and snow often stays in the shadows of the tall Fur, Spruce and Aspen trees until late June / early July.
 The extra moisture, coupled with less heat, result in deep meadows filled with grasses and wildflowers.
 The views are fantastic, the air is cool and clean.

 Beautiful breathtaking views less than a mile from the trail head.
 Unfortunately there was a good 50"+ of snow and couldn't find the trail anymore.
 It's gorgeous in the summer as well!